 The most beautiful and scenic landscapes can be found in the westernmost county of Britain’s mainland: Cornwall.
-Ranging from wild coastlines to sandy beaches, Cornwall offers the best conditions for activity seeking watersports fans as well as relaxing family holidays.
-Unsurprisingly, most places are very child and dog friendly.
-Our favourite places include the following:
+Ranging from wild coastlines to sandy beaches, Cornwall offers the best conditions for everyone from those seeking a relaxing family holiday to an exciting watersports excursion.

 The Eden Project

 Developments in infrastructure helped evolving Newquay from a fishing village to a top holiday destination.
-It’s famous Fistral Beach is europe’s most famous surf hotspot.
-But not just surfers are in love with Newquay.
-In winter and spring it is a very pleasant place to just enjoy the stunning landscape and in the summer months it is a top seaside resort.
+It’s famous Fistral Beach is one of europe’s most established and famous surfing hotspots.
+Not only are surfers are in love with Newquay, as it offers a stunning coastal landscapes every season of the year.

 St Michael’s Mount

-Located in Mount’s Bay near Penzance, St. Michael’s Mount is a stunning castle rebuilt from an abbey on top of a small isle.
-The isle is accessible by foot during low tide or by boat during high tide.
-Rebuilt around 1050, from french monks the castle’s appearance is unsurprisingly very similar to Mont St. Michel in the Normandie, which as well is an abbey located on an isle near the coast.
-This similarity is not chosen randomly as the french monks were sent from exactly that abbey in the Normandie.
-The castle is open from April to October.
+(See image below) Located in Mount’s Bay near Penzance, St. Michael’s Mount is a stunning castle on top of a small island.
+Unusually for an island, it is accessible by foot during low tide or by boat at other times.
+Rebuilt around 1050 AD from french monks the castle’s appearance is unsurprisingly very similar to Mont St. Michel in Normandy, France.
+Every year the castle is open to the public from April to October.

 These destinations are just to name a few of the most beautiful and exciting places to visit in Cornwall, there are many more to explore.